hlinero/SharedElementTransition/README.md

 # SharedElementTransition
-Showing the shared element transition
+Implementing the shared element transition in Android using Java.